Teacher Leader Story

 Anticipated Challenges and Solutions

-Fundraising: Fundraising is a significant challenge, but Micah and Isaiah are committed to learning and navigating the process to secure the necessary resources.
+Fundraising: Fundraising is a significant challenge, but Micah is committed to learning and navigating the process to secure the necessary resources.

 Community Engagement: Educating community members and parents about school choice and Montessori education for liberation is another challenge.
 They plan to address this by emphasizing the value of holistic education and demonstrating that success is not solely measured by test scores, but by the overall well-being and development of the child and family.
-They will draw on their experiences with organizations like the Department of Environmental Justice, City Council, Chester Upland School District, Boy Scouts, church groups, and the Boys and Girls Club to build a supportive and understanding community.
+They will draw on their experiences with organizations like the Department of Environmental Justice, City Council, School District, Local CDC, local providers, religious groups, and other trusted community organizations to build a supportive and understanding community.

-Our Sun Montessori School Stands as a beacon of hope and innovation in Chester, aiming to provide high-quality, inclusive education while fostering a supportive community environment.
+Our Sun Montessori School Stands as a beacon of hope and innovation in Greater Philaelphia, aiming to provide high-quality, inclusive education while fostering a supportive community environment.
 Micah and Isaiah's journey from the Surge Institute to founding this school exemplifies their commitment to transforming education for the betterment of all.